sumeetjain/your-github-username.github.io/_posts/2016-02-08-letter-to-aspiring-coders.md

 ---
-title: Letter to Aspiring Coders
+title: Letter to Aspiring Coders or How I Learned to Stop Worrying and Love the Code
 ---

 One of my greatest struggles has been identifying a path.
 With interests spread far and wide, trying to pick one to pursue as a career felt impossible.
 I'd start researching one career, then another, and ultimately creating some kind of obstacle or reason why I couldn't or didn't want to move forward with any one option.